 A command capsule is sent from a host to a controller.
 It contains a Submission Queue Entry (SQE) and may optionally contain data or SGLs.
-The SQE is 64 bytes in size and contains the Admin, I/O or Fabrics command to be executed.
+The SQE is 64 bytes in size and contains the Admin command, I/O command, or Fabrics command to be executed.